 The application deadline is Friday 6th January 2023 at 12:00pm (midday).

-NERC has provided funding for 16 full studentships in 2021.
+NERC has provided funding for 16 full studentships in 2023.
 With co-funding we are able to offer up to 20 fully funded places per year.
 By applying to the DTP you are automatically considered for a funded place.
 EU students are now classified as Overseas for fees purposes.
-We are able to offer studentships to overseas students in 2021 but NERC does not provide full funding and we therefore need to seek co-funding in order to provide a full studentship package for overseas students.
+We are able to offer fully-funded studentships to around 5 overseas students in 2023 who will be classified as Home students for fees purposes.
 A studentship package includes the following components: